 On July 4, 1994, 18-year-old Huberman arrived at a friend’s barbecue to find four young men burglarizing it.
 A fight ensued.
 Afterward, he took stock of his life.

-"I remember thinking, I'm officially a loser," he says.
+“I remember thinking, I’m officially a loser,” he says.
 He worried he would end up dead or in jail, as had already happened to a number of his friends.
-He wrote a letter to his parents, vowing to get his life on track—the moment of clarity where the observer realizes they must become an actor in their own life.
+He wrote a letter to his parents — one he still has: “Whatever happened in our family, it’s not your fault, and it’s not my fault.
+I’m gonna get my life together.”
+Then he moved home and enrolled at Foothill College.

 The Academic Climb